-You will benefit from this course if you are working in a senior role in the health sector.
-In particular, you should consider attending if you:
+You will benefit from this course if you are working in a senior role in the health and disability sector.
+In particular you should consider attending if you:

-- Practise as a chief medical adviser, clinical director/leader or as a senior clinician in the New Zealand health sector.
+- Practise as a clinical director/leader or otherwise as a senior clinician in the New Zealand health and disability sector.

-- Serve as a board member, chief executive, or senior manager of a health sector organisation (including DHBs, private hospitals, and NGOs
+- Serve as a board member, chief executive, or senior manager of a health and disability sector organisation.

-- Have worked as a senior clinician or manager in an overseas jurisdiction and wish to develop your knowledge of New Zealand health law
+- Have worked as a senior clinician or manager in the health and disability sector in an overseas jurisdiction and wish to develop your knowledge of New Zealand health law.

 Day 1: Health systems and the law